King, UN Chief Call For Gaza Ceasefire, Aid Delivery

-Amman, Nov.
-8 (Petra) His Majesty King Abdullah, in a phone call received Wednesday from United Nations Secretary-General Ant?nio Guterres, discussed the need for an immediate ceasefire in Gaza and a humanitarian truce.
+(MENAFN- Jordan Times) AMMAN - His Majesty King Abdullah, in a phone call received Wednesday from United Nations Secretary-General António Guterres, discussed the need for an immediate ceasefire in Gaza and a humanitarian truce.

-In the phone call, the two sides agreed that the international community has to push towards ensuring the uninterrupted delivery of food, medicine, water, and fuel to the Strip.
+In the phone call, the two sides agreed that the international community has to push towards ensuring the uninterrupted delivery of food, medicine, water and fuel to the Strip, according to a Royal Court statement.

 King Abdullah highlighted the important role of the UN and its agencies in providing relief services in Gaza, calling for maintaining support for international organisations in the Strip, and facilitating their work.